jeffjose/heimdall-userguide/README.md

 Device detected
 ```

-**Step 4** - Find the right partition
+**Step 4 - Find the right partition**

-Parition Information is in the PIT files.
+Partition Information is in the PIT files.
 Download the PIT file using

 Note: Entry #1 says **MDM**.
 That's what we want.
 Yours might say **MODEM** or **modem**.
 Make a note of that.